 - Trail: The Owl Trail has a trailhead at the Muir Beach Overlook but is not barrier-free.
 The trail is narrow along the shoreline with no railing.

-- Parking and Bathrooms: One designated, van accessible parking spot is located closest to the first overlook area.
-The other designated spot is next to the bathroom; a trail travels for about 100 feet up a gradual incline from the other designated accessible parking space to the overlook.
+- Parking and Bathrooms: One designated, van-accessible parking spot is located closest to the first overlook area.
+The other designated spot is next to the bathroom; a trail travels about 100 feet up a gradual incline from the other designated accessible parking space to the overlook.